 • following a healthful high-plant diet, and

-• preventing and treating everything that damages arteries, which also can damage your brain: heart disease, strokes, diabetes and high blood pressure.
+• preventing and treating everything that damages arteries (which also can damage your brain), such as heart disease, strokes, diabetes and high blood pressure.

 Exercising Your Brain At the International Conference of the Alzheimer’s Association in Toronto on July 24, 2016, data were presented showing that older adults, averaging 73 years of age, who practiced increasing the speed at which they processed visual information for 10 years, reduced their chances of suffering dementia by 33 percent compared to those who received no training.
 This is supported by several previous studies showing that people who work at jobs or regular activities requiring complex thinking are at reduced likelihood to develop dementia.